How to Set Boundaries Without Feeling Guilty

 How Boundaries Change Your Life

-When you set boundaries without guilt, you:
+When you start setting boundaries without guilt, everything shifts.
+You begin to:

 • Protect your time and energy

-• Lower anxiety and overwhelm
+• Lower your stress and anxiety

-• Build self-respect and trust in yourself
+• Build trust and respect with yourself

-• Strengthen your relationships with honesty and balance
+• Strengthen your relationships with honesty

 • Create space for joy, rest, and authenticity